nicholasjorge/transactions/README.md

 ADVICE: The easiest way to have access to RabbitMQ is to have Docker installed and start a container based on the image rabbitmq, there is a docker-compose.yml file in the root directory.

-docker compose up -> to run the container inside Docker
+docker-compose up -> to run the container inside Docker

 #### Running the applications
 - Download the zip or clone the Git repository.